Doctor’s Orders

 Arabella shuddered.
 “He said mine was a classic case of social flippancy.
 Suggested my godmother as the administering party.
 She took it very seriously.”

+Patsy tried not to wince.
 “I think I’m developing a phobia of envelopes.”

 Nearby, Aunt Honoria was deep in conversation with Mrs Doughty by the tea urn.
 Both looked exceedingly pleased with themselves.
+They chuckled with the air of women who possessed the confidential knowledge of exactly how many bottoms in attendance had been vigorously in receipt of pre-emptive diagnostic interventions.

 From the corner of her eye, Patsy noticed a familiar face slipping away from the marquee.
 It was Julian Marlow.
 He was a rather dashing young man, captain of the cricket team and suspected of mild jazz appreciation.
 He walked stiffly, eyes downcast, tucking a familiar cream envelope into his blazer pocket.